-Twice a year we run a seven evening course looking at the basic skills of marriage and relationships.
-It is in a café, with food, candlelight, talks and discussion exercises.
+Once a year we run a day course looking at the basic skills of marriage and relationships.
+It includes food, candlelight, talks and discussion exercises.
 We offer the course to everyone who gets married at St Mark’s a year after the event.

 This should be done once you are sure of your preferred marriage date.